Leshiro/chess-in-terminal/README.md

 A fully functional **chess engine** written from scratch in Python.

-This project focuses on implementing core chess mechanics, move validation, and a clean Pygame UI — without using external chess libraries.
+This project focuses on implementing core chess mechanics with a clean Pygame UI — without using external chess libraries.

 ## ✔️ Features
 ### ⚙️ Engine
-- Full move validation for all pieces
+- Legal move validation for all pieces
 - Check, checkmate, stalemate
 - Castling
 - Pawn promotion